Synthetixio/SIPs/SIPS/sip-68.md

 `constructor` to take `_rewardsToken` & `_stakingToken` as arguments

 Refactor to remove the `LPTokenWrapper` contract.
-The Original implementation to not include this.
+The original implementation to not include this.

 ### Test Cases